-Mainstream plans for fusion reactor use tritium as fuel but because of radioactive decay, tritium is very rare and possibly a "show-stopper".
-Only about 30kg of tritium exists in the oceans of the world with about another 10kg in world stock from production in fission reactors.
-A GW fusion reactor would consume about 50kg/year of tritium.
-Surprisingly, despite these facts, the availability of fuel is often presented by advocates as an advantage.
-This issue is explained on the page: Impossibility of Tritium Fuel Supply.
+Mainstream plans for fusion reactor use tritium as fuel but tritium is very rare, and the supply is possibly a "show-stopper".
+Only about 30 kg of tritium exists in the oceans of the world with about another 25 kg in world stocks from production in fission reactors.
+A GigaWatt fusion reactor would consume about 50 kg per year of tritium.
+This issue is explained in the page: Lack of Tritium Fuel Supply.